navenduraisamy/we-select/README.md

 optionsContainerWidth - The width of the optionsContainer in pixels.
 The default width is `500px`.

 columns - number of options to be displayed in each row.
-The entire width of the optionsCContainer is equally distributed among the columns.
+The entire width of the optionsContainer is equally distributed among the columns.
 The default value is set to `1`.

 disabled - disabled takes a boolean value.
 The default value is set to `false`.